 The North Dakota Ecological Services Field Office is responsible for implementing the Endangered Species Act throughout North Dakota.
 Our office works in partnership with federal and state agencies and Tribes to conserve and recover species and habitats.

 What We Do

 For consultation information, click the box below.

 The North Dakota Field Office is part of the U.S. Fish and Wildlife Service’s Ecological Services Program.
 We implement reviews of Federal construction projects, endangered species planning and recovery efforts, environmental contaminants research and remediation, habitat restoration and conservation planning assistance, through a variety of conservation partnerships and administration of grants.
-Below are the national program pages for programs conducted by our office - for North Dakota specific information for consultations, please visit the "What We Do" tab, above.
+Below is the national program pages for Ecological Services - for North Dakota specific information for consultations, please visit the "What We Do" tab, above.